16 Best Lens for Event Photography: (2023 Guide & Reviews)

 And as I mentioned before, I skew toward the wide-angle field of view.

-The 23 strikes the perfect balance between the wide field of view and environmental portraiture without having as extreme distortion as other whitening lenses when I’m doing my portraiture.
+The 23 perfectly balances a wide field of view and environmental portraiture without having as extreme distortion as other whitening lenses.

 So, my last reason, and probably the most important reason, is that I think the 23-millimeter 1.4 is the ultimate storytelling lens on the Fujifilm system.

-So the 23 millimeters in crop or the 35-millimeter focal length in its full-frame equivalent is unanimously agreed upon as probably the best focal length for telling stories.
+So, the 23-millimeter crop or the 35-millimeter focal length in its full-frame equivalent is unanimously agreed upon as probably the best focal length for telling stories.

 It has the perfect field of view to capture the subject and allow you to pull back and capture an entire scene.